eth-cscs/SDSC-user-onboarding/ssh_vscode_pycharm.md

 ## PyCharm Setup

-To use PyCharm Remote Development on Piz Daint, we first launch a remote development server and then connect to it using [these instructions](https://www.jetbrains.com/help/pycharm/2023.2/remote-development-a.html#use_idea).
+To use PyCharm Remote Development on Piz Daint, first launch a remote development server and then connect to it using [these instructions](https://www.jetbrains.com/help/pycharm/2023.2/remote-development-a.html#use_idea).

 ### Initial Setup

 For the initial setup, unpack the PyCharm tar archive on $SCRATCH (on $HOME should work as well), which can be done either on a login node or on a compute node.

 ```
 cd $SCRATCH
-mkdir .pycharm/{.cache,.config}
+mkdir pycharm/{.cache,.config}
-cd .pycharm
+cd pycharm
-# download pycharm-professional-2023.2.3.tar.gz
+# download pycharm-professional-2023.2.3.tar.gz (or any other recent version)
 tar -xf pycharm-professional-2023.2.3.tar.gz
 ```

 ### Launch the Remote Development Server

-After getting an allocation, launch the remote development server on a compute node (use `export REMOTE_DEV_SERVER_TRACE=1` for debug output).
-If your Python environment depends on modules, load them before launching the server as PyCharm has no integration for the module system.
-Note that the `IJ_HOST_CONFIG_BASE_DIR` and `IJ_HOST_SYSTEM_BASE_DIR` environment variables are set to paths under `$SCRATCH`.
-Also, in the second argument to the development server the project to open is specified.
+After getting a node allocated, launch the remote development server on the compute node (use `export REMOTE_DEV_SERVER_TRACE=1` for debug output).
+If your Python environment depends on modules, load them before launching the development server as PyCharm has no integration for the module system.
+Note that the `IJ_HOST_CONFIG_BASE_DIR` and `IJ_HOST_SYSTEM_BASE_DIR` environment variables need to be set to paths under `$SCRATCH`.
+In the second argument to the development server the project to open is specified.

 ```
 module load ...  # load environment dependencies
-IJ_HOST_CONFIG_BASE_DIR=$SCRATCH/.pycharm/.config IJ_HOST_SYSTEM_BASE_DIR=$SCRATCH/.pycharm/.cache pycharm-2023.2.3/bin/remote-dev-server.sh run $SCRATCH/path/to/project/git/repo --ssh-link-host $(hostname) --ssh-link-user $USER --ssh-link-port 22
+IJ_HOST_CONFIG_BASE_DIR=$SCRATCH/pycharm/.config IJ_HOST_SYSTEM_BASE_DIR=$SCRATCH/pycharm/.cache pycharm-2023.2.3/bin/remote-dev-server.sh run $SCRATCH/path/to/project/git/repo --ssh-link-host $(hostname) --ssh-link-user $USER --ssh-link-port 22
 ```

 ### Connect PyCharm to the Server

 Once the server started, return to your local machine and create an SSH tunnel to the compute node using

 ```
 ssh -N -L 5990:localhost:5990 nid0XXXX
 ```

-Now, copy the `tcp://...` address displayed on the compute node into the form below `Connect to Running IDE` under `Remote Development` when you open PyCharm and click `Connect`.
-That should open the desired project and your previously loaded environment on the compute node should be available.
+Now, copy the `tcp://...` address displayed on the compute node into the form below `Connect to Running IDE` under `Remote Development` when opening PyCharm and click `Connect`.
+That should open the desired project in your previously loaded environment on the compute node.